UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 ## Step 2 Principal component Analysis with Eigensoft

 The first population structure method we will look at is Principal Components Analysis with Eigensoft.
 There is a really good explanation on how to run smartPCA(https://gaworkshop.readthedocs.io/en/latest/contents/05_pca/pca.html).
-Once again, if you are feeling able, and still on time, it would be cool if you ran a smartPCA with only the *Reference* populations and one from the *Combined* dataset and see if you can spot a difference.
+If you are feeling able, and still on time, it would be cool if you ran a smartPCA with only the *Reference* populations and one from the *Combined* dataset and see if you can spot a difference.
 Look at the output PDF.
 How many of the PCs do you think contain useful information.
 What part of the variation is represented by each of the PCs.
 Can you see the percentage variation that each PC explains?

 ## Step 3 Projected PCA